2 boxes (.5 cu.ft.)

 Ormond Armstrong Roberts was born on June 14, 1913 in Dover, New Hampshire, the son of Joseph C. and Mary L. (née Armstrong).
 He attended Dover High School and then the University of New Hampshire, graduating in 1937.
 He enlisted in the U.S. Army in February 1942 and saw service in North Africa.
-He was a First Lieutenant in the 168th Infantry, 34th Infantry Division when he was captured in February 1943 at the battle of Sidi Bou Zid in Tunisia and taken via Naples and the Brenner Pass, initially to a British grand blessé camp for a while and eventually by train to Oflag 64 prisoner-of-war camp in Schubin, Poland.
+He was a First Lieutenant in the 168th Infantry, 34th Infantry Division when he was captured in February 1943 at the battle of Sidi Bou Zid in Tunisia and taken via Naples and the Brenner Pass, initially to a British grand blessé camp for a while and eventually by train to Oflag 64 prisoner-of-war camp in Schubin, Poland (Oflag is an abbreviation for Offizierslager or officer camp).
 He spent 27 months as a P.O.W.
 In August 1943, Roberts took charge of the cobbler shop.
 The camp was evacuated in January 1945 and the inmates marched to Southern Germany.
-Roberts was liberated on May 9, 1945 in GAZ Bavaria International Hospital Zone.
+Roberts was liberated on May 9, 1945 in GAZ Bavaria International Hospital Zone (the captain who commanded the unit that liberated the camp was Guy Petrazani, from Nashua, NH and coincidentally a UNH classmate of Roberts).
 Ormond Roberts died in 2005.

 P.O.W.
 Oflag 64 was located in Schubin, Poland (the German name for the town was Altburgund).
 A small camp of roughly 10 acres, it was designated as the location for all American Army Ground Force officer prisoners captured in Africa and Italy, and later France.
 Most of them were young lieutenants and captains; the average age of the camp prisoners was 27.
 Most were college-educated, many with advanced degrees.
 In civilian life they had been doctors, lawyers, engineers, professors, journalists, artists, ranchers, musicians, and one of them had even been a former commandant of a U.S. military school.
 In June 1943 when it was first opened the camp had only 150 American prisoners, but this number rose to 1500 by the time it was evacuated in January 1945.